rdinch/MathResourceStudio-Help/docs/design-elements/add-a-title-group.md

 2. When you have finished entering your text either press Enter on the keyboard or click somewhere outside of the Title Text box to have the text update.

+!!! note
-NOTE: If the text for Title Text is completely removed, the space for the Title field will be removed from the Title Group on the document, making more space for other Title Group elements.
+    If the text for Title Text is completely removed, the space for the Title field will be removed from the Title Group on the document, making more space for other Title Group elements.
 So to hide the Title element, delete all of the text for Title Text.

 Change the font